Entering Student Registration & Financial Aid Info

 - Direct Loan (including Grad PLUS) borrowers should complete their Master Promissory Notes and Entrance Loan Counseling on-line at https://studentloans.gov by August 1+.

 - If your financial aid award includes a Perkins Loan, the instructions for completing the Promissory Note and Entrance Loan Counseling will be e-mailed to you by the campus after you accept a portion of the loan.

 If you have met all of the financial aid requirements, the fall portion of your financial aid awards, including any Grad PLUS or private educational loans, will be applied to your CARS billing account.
 Once your fees and other outstanding charges are paid, the balance of any remaining fall semester funds will be disbursed directly to you.
-The earliest that the refunds can be available is the first week of classes.
+The earliest that the refunds can be available is the week before the first day of instruction.